vinsongqj/amazeing/README.md

 EXIT=19,14             # Exit coordinates
-OUTPUT_FILE=maze.txt   # The file name of the output PERFECT=True           # Bool that ensures one path if True, and creates loops if False SEED=                  # This parameter should only be included if the maze needs to be reproduced, otherwise it has to be removed
+OUTPUT_FILE=maze.txt   # The file name of the output PERFECT=True           # Bool that ensures one path if True, and creates loops if False SEED= *your seed*      # This parameter should only be included if the maze needs to be
+                         reproduced, otherwise it has to be removed
 ```

  ## Maze Generation